gesture-based-ui-development/voice-controlled-millionaire/README.md

 1. OneHand Clapping (User humms).
 2. Resonance (howl into glass).
 3. ScreamTrain (Just scream).
-4. BooGreedykif (user says boo).
+4. BooGreedykid (user says boo).

 After testing and playing these games we discovered none of them actually use a proper speech/word recognition sound and work off general patterns.
 This finding showed us a wide gap in the market for a fun, challenging **voice** controlled game.

 Our solution to this issue?
 A unique voice controlled implementation of the classic **Who Wants To Be A Millionaire**.

-### The technology
-This section will contain information on the research conducted for the technology.

-design of the application including the screens of the user interface and how it works.
-The application can be an experimentation process for you, testing how pieces of hardware could interact or be combined with gestures.
-You don’t have to solve the world economic crisis just yet.
 ****

-## Gestures identified
+# Gestures identified
 The game has been configured to be fully functional with just a users voice.
 Although we did also implement the solution to be fully compatible with mouse input aswel as touch controls so at any time under every circumstance the game is playable.
 Some of commands  identified are as follows: